Sich Rada

+The Rada met irregularly on the central square of the Zaporozhian Sich; later, in the 18th century, it met twice a year.
+Measures were adopted by a majority vote, which was estimated visually with no exact count of hands.

 Functions

 As an institution, the Sich Rada was a form of direct democracy where rights of individual cossacks were preserved through participation in the Rada.

 It was able to decide when to go to war and when to conclude a peace treaty.
 It elected the officer staff (starshyna), with the Kosh otaman at its head.
 It received foreign diplomats and determined the course of diplomatic relations.

 The Sich Rada also fulfilled certain economic functions, such as the distribution of the communal agricultural and fishing districts among the kurins of the Sich.